my-username-was-taken/cse3000-movr-benchmark/tools/README.md

 # Running an evaluation scenario using Python scripts

 Disclaimer: These instructions have only been tested in an ST cluster setup.
-For a single computer setup these will have to be adjusted
+For a single computer setup these will have to be adjusted.

 ## Running a single experiment

+Note: If you are running these experiments on the ST machines: ssh into one of them, and run the commands from inside it.

 0. If you haven't already done so, create your Python venv `python3.8 -m venv build_detock && source build_detock/bin/activate` and install the necessary packages `pip install -r tools/requirements.txt`
 1. Activate the environment `cd Detock/ && source build_detock/bin/activate`